Shikaga/story/index.md

 ---

-Orin couldn't tell how long he had been lying in the dark.
+Orin couldn't tell how much time had past.
 It felt like days, but he doubted that more than six bells had been struck since he had been captured.

 Lying in the dark, time seemed to draw out like a blade.
 Every thought imaginable ran through his head.
 Every creak, and echo in the deep recesses of the his cell sounded like Emlyn's screams.